 Here are some tips:

 - Make your birth plan read like a list of requests or best-case scenarios, not like a set of demands.
-Phrases such as “I would prefer” and “if medically necessary” will help your health care provider and caregivers know that you understand that they might have to alter the plan.
+Phrases such as “I would prefer” and “if medically necessary” will help your health care provider and caregivers know that you understand that they might have to change the plan.

 - Think about the other personnel who’ll be using it — hospital staffers might feel more comfortable if you call it your “birth preferences” rather than your “birth plan,” which could seem as though you’re trying to tell them how to do their jobs.